-Type of scenario Description of possible water-related outcomes Influence on business strategy analysis outcomes used Row 1 Climate-related · ' manufacturing, and distribution attributed to changing weather patterns and extreme weather events, including drought, which could impact our operations in California, Texas, Florida, and Mexico, on a 2030 time horizon.
-Over the long-term (2050) these risks Climate-related risks and opportunities have influenced KDP's business objectives and strategy as it relates to our supply chain in a number of ways.
-Coffee is a significant agricultural raw material for our coffee systems business (which contributed 37% of 2021 net sales and 46% of 2021 income from operations for KDP) and climate change (including hydrological and meteorological change) is having obvious impacts on the success of coffee cultivation and thus on the livelihoods of coffee farmers.
+Type of scenario Parameters, assumptions, analytical Description of possible water-related outcomes Influence on business strategy analysis used 1 - 1 Climate- related KDP's qualitative climate scenario risk analysis has selected two scenarios against which to assess and analyze climate change impacts to the business over the medium-term (2030) and long-term (2050).
+The business has selected to analyze a 1.5 °C scenario in order to better understand how transition risks attributed to aggressive climate policy and government regulation will impact the business.
+KDP has also analyzed a 4 °C scenario in order to understand physical risks attributed to climate change will impact our supply chain and own operations.
+KDP's quantitative climate scenario risk analysis considers two different temperate scenarios (SSP 1-2.6, 2 °C temperature increase; SSP 5-8.5, 4.5 °C temperature increase).
+These scenarios were applied to climate physical hazard risks, agricultural risks, and operational risks. time horizon.
+Over the long-term (2050) these risks are likely to increase as extreme weather events become more common, exacerbating impacts to manufacturing, up-stream and downstream value chains.
+KDPs quantitative scenario analysis Climate-related risks and opportunities have influenced KDP's business objectives and strategy as it relates to our supply chain in a number of ways.
+Coffee is a significant agricultural raw material for our coffee systems business (which contributed 35% of 2022 net sales and 51% of 2022 income from operations for KDP) and climate change (including hydrological and meteorological change) is having obvious impacts on the success of coffee cultivation and thus on the livelihoods of coffee farmers.
 For example, KDP purchases supply chain risk data that includes climate impact and resilience data for the countries of origin of our key raw materials.
-This data helps us to understand where we have supply chains that operate in high risk environments.
+This data helps us to understand where we have supply chains that operate in high-risk environments.
 For coffee, the data show that the risk of quality and supply disruptions is high within most countries of origin over the next 20-50 years.
-An example of a strategic decision in this area is our commitment to 100% responsibly sourced coffee, a goal we met in 2020 and maintained over 2021.
+An example of a strategic decision in this area is our commitment to 100% responsibly sourced coffee, a goal we met in 2020 and maintained over 2022.
 To us, responsibly sourced coffee is coffee grown and sold in adherence to credible, sustainable sourcing programs that aligns with our KDP Supplier Code of Conduct.
 In 2021, we committed to a new goal of supporting conservation and regenerative agriculture on 250,000 acres of land by 2030, which represents approximately 50% of the land used to grow KDP's top climate-sensitive crops.